National Environmental Security Task Forces

 - Be attentive to the problems of the law enforcement agencies and the administrative departments responsible for waste control and look for ways of solving those problems.

 The Resolution also requested that the national working parties prepare an annual summary report of their activities.

 In Finland, the Finnish National Group for Monitoring of Environmental monitors all environmental crime and development in cooperation with various supervisory authorities.
 The group also prepares an annual report on the environmental crime situation in the country.

 National Environmental Security Seminar

 Since the launch of the NEST initiative in September 2012, the following countries have held a Seminar, generating valuable momentum for environmental law enforcement on a global level:

-China, Costa Rica, El Salvador, Greece, Japan, Jordan, Mexico, Mozambique, Panama, Senegal, Sudan, Thailand, Togo.
+Argentina, Bangladesh, China, Costa Rica, El Salvador, Greece, Japan, Jordan, Kenya, Mexico, Mozambique, Nepal, Panama, Peru, Senegal, Sudan, Thailand, Togo.